clearlinux/clear-linux-documentation/source/clear-linux/guides/network/vnc.rst

    Figure 6: RealVNC Viewer - Connection not encrypted warning

 To add security, VNC traffic can be routed through an SSH tunnel.
 This is accomplished by following these steps:

 #.
 Configure the VNC server to only accept connection from localhost by
-   adding the `-localhost` option.
+   adding the :command:`-localhost` option.
 #.
 Set up an SSH tunnel between your client system and your |CL| host.
    Your client system will forward traffic from the localhost (the client) destined for a specified fully-qualified VNC port number (on the client)